brendanseattle/SonyRGBMod/BN-1/README.md

 <img src="https://user-images.githubusercontent.com/41927604/193161706-4dc0531d-2eb9-48f7-b8a2-85d2dc5d1535.jpg" width="500" />

 Lastly, connect your red, green, and blue wires to each and test with your console.
-If everything looks good, disconnect the terminating resistors and the RGB lines so you can insert the BNC connectors into the case (step TODO).
+(I have no picture of testing).
+If everything looks good, disconnect the terminating resistors and the RGB lines so you can insert the BNC connectors into the case (step 10).

 9. Case modification will always be up to personal preference.
 In my opinion, I'm not too worried about cutting holes as long as it doesn't make a huge impact.
 For this reason I decided the rear corner of the case is an alright solution.
 I used a small drillbit to outline the circles for the BNC connectors, and a file to smooth it out.
 Same for the switch hole.